 All 50 states in the U.S. have wrongful death laws, but that wasn’t always the case.
 Before wrongful death law was adopted, these cases were ruled by Common law and negligence died with the victim; leaving survivors no recourse to recover compensation for the loss of their loved one.

-While laws vary from state to state, survivors must typically show several things when filing a wrongful death claim.
+While laws vary from state to state, survivors must typically show several things when filing a claim.

 - The party (or parties) being sued caused the death – whether completely or in part – of the victim.

 - Those same parties were either negligent when they caused the death, or are responsible as a matter of law (strict liability).

 - Survivors are present.
 I.E. The victim’s spouse, dependents and/or beneficiaries are alive.